dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

     > [!IMPORTANT]
     > Libraries don't need to define an `<OutputType>` setting.
 Remove that entry if you're upgrading a library project.

 This XML gives you the basic structure of the project.
 However, it doesn't contain any of the settings from the old project file.
-Using the old project information you previously copied to a text editor, do the following:
+Using the old project information you previously copied to a text editor, do the following steps:

 01. Copy the following elements from the old project file into the `<PropertyGroup>` element in the new project file:

     - `<RootNamespace>`
     - `<AssemblyName>`

-    Your project file should look similar to the following:
+    Your project file should look similar to the following XML:

     ```xml
     <Project Sdk="Microsoft.NET.Sdk">